 As the oldest medical school building in Texas, Old Red is listed on the National Register of Historic Places and marked with a Texas Historical Commission placard.
 Old Red has truly earned its landmark status by surviving the Galveston hurricane of 1900, one of the worst natural disasters in U.S. history.
 Although the storm destroyed much of Old Red's original roof, the main structure remained standing.
 Today, Old Red continues to serve thousands of UTMB students, faculty, staff, and visitors and currently houses administrative offices, the School of Medicine's Alumni Association office, a teaching amphitheater, the Institute for the Medical Humanities, and the anatomy laboratory used in the training of future physicians.

-Over the past 122 years, UTMB has conferred more than 25,000 degrees to students in medicine, nursing, biomedical sciences, and the allied health sciences.
-From its small beginnings as one hospital and one school with 23 students, UTMB today consists of six hospitals, four schools with 2,500 students and residents, an extensive network of campus- and community-based clinics, a Level I trauma center, two institutes, an affiliated Shriners Burns Hospital, seen to the right, and state-of-the-art research facilities.
+Over the past 125 years, UTMB has conferred more than 39,000 degrees to students in medicine, nursing, biomedical sciences, and the health professions.
+From its small beginnings as one hospital and one school with 23 students, UTMB today encompasses four schools with more than 3,700 students and residents, as well as 133 post-docs and 15 research fellows.
+UTMB has expanded into a comprehensive Health System providing a full range of primary and specialty care through a network of hospitals and clinics across three campuses, a Level I trauma center, three institutes, an affiliated Shriners Burns Hospital, seen to the right, and state-of-the-art research facilities.
 UTMB was recently ranked by a leading minority higher education publication as the nation's top producer of medical degrees for Latinos and seventh in the nation in the number of medical degrees awarded to African Americans.